Frederick A. Praeger | |

 Awards: | Carey-Thomas Award (Publishers Weekly) |

 Frederick A. Praeger (16 September 1915 – 28 May 1994) was an Austrian-born American publisher.[1]
 [2] In 1950 he founded Frederick A. Praeger, Inc., a "major Manhattan publishing house"[3] whose books would include "art books and books about the Cold War, international affairs, and the military".[4]
-The firm is now an imprint of the Greenwood Publishing Group.[5]
+The firm later became an imprint of ABC-Clio, which became an imprint of Bloomsbury Publishing in 2021.[5]
 [6]

 Frederick Amos Praeger was born in Vienna, Austria on 16 September 1915.
 His parents were Maximilien "Max" Mayer Präger, an Austrian publisher and newspaper editor, and Mariem Präger (née Foerster).
 He was an only child.

-In 1933-1938 he undertook studies in law and political science at the University of Vienna and in 1934 he studied at the University of Paris.
-In the years 1935-1938 he also worked in his father's publishing house, R. Loewit Verlag in Vienna.
+From 1933 to 1938, he undertook studies in law and political science at the University of Vienna and in 1934 he studied at the University of Paris.
+From 1935 to 1938, while pursuing his studies, he also worked in his father's publishing house, R. Loewit Verlag in Vienna.

 In 1938, following the rise of Nazism in Austria and with the Praeger family, as Jews, finding itself under increasing threats, he was briefly imprisoned and then migrated to the United States.
-His parents who remained behind would die in the Holocaust.
+His parents, who remained behind, were murdered in the Holocaust.

 Upon his arrival Praeger worked in numerous jobs ("lens grinder, soda jerk, gas station attendant"[7]) before becoming an American citizen in 1941 and serving in the U.S. Army in Europe during the Second World War and in the U.S. military government in Germany and in "various intelligence and editorial capacities" after the war's end.

 Returning to the United States, he founded a book-export business.
-In 1950, using borrowed money, he set up a book publishing firm which would later be named the Frederick A. Praeger, Inc. (also referred as Praeger Publishers) and a subsidiary firm, Inter Books, Inc.
+In 1950, using borrowed money, he set up a Frederick A. Praeger Publishing, which would later be named Frederick A. Praeger, Inc. (later renamed Praeger Publishers) and a subsidiary firm, Inter Books, Inc.

 His early publishing successes included several books by former Communists who had become disillusioned with the cause, including (1957) by the Yugoslav dissident, Milovan Djilas, The Naked God: The Writer and the Communist Party (1957) by Howard Fast, and One Day in the Life of Ivan Denisovich (1963) by Aleksandr Solzhenitsyn.